shadow-light/sellingjesus.org/src/articles/freely-give-today.md

 <podcast-player id="3Zx16pQ1QsIFW3mhgOaZEA"></podcast-player>

 In Matthew 10:8, Jesus said “freely you received, freely give.”
 One modern translation says, “you received without paying, give without pay.”
 Many, including myself, have taken this as a clear indication that no minister should ever charge for ministry.
 More particularly, this command continues to regulate biblical instruction today, forbidding teachers from selling biblical teaching.
 I do not limit this to sermons, but believe it extends to gospel conferences, seminaries, Christian literature, etc. That is not to say that ministry shouldn’t be financially supported.
 In the next two verses Jesus explains that ministers are to be supported, “a worker is worthy of his food.”
 However, this support is to come through generous partners rather than sales of biblical teaching.
-In the case of those initial disciples, it was to come through a “worthy house” (Matt.
-10:11-12) or a “son of peace” (Luke 10:6-7) rather than from hearers in exchange for kingdom proclamation.
+In the case of those initial disciples, it was to come through a “worthy house” (Matt 10:11-12) or a “son of peace” (Luke 10:6-7) rather than from hearers in exchange for kingdom proclamation.

 Of course, there are many others who have rejected this interpretation, arguing that descriptive passages should not be read prescriptively.
 And it's true: a narrative passage that contains a command does not necessarily imply that the command applies to us today.
 In Jeremiah 13:1, the Lord tells Jeremiah to buy a loincloth, yet this does not mean that we should also buy a loincloth.
 So, if Jesus tells the disciples to freely give, why does this necessarily imply we must freely give?
 The primary key in biblical interpretation is context; does the context really indicate that this command applies to Christians today?